oneall/social-login-wordpress/oa-social-login/readme.txt

 = Do I have to change my Rewrite Settings? =

-The plugins does not rely on mod_rewrite and does not need any additional rules.
+Social Login does not rely on mod_rewrite and does not need any additional rules.
 It should work out of the box.